tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Are discrete numerical variables more useful than continuous ones when it comes to frequency tables?
 - *Question* (akrishnamurthy-stat6250): Why does frequency distribution work better for categorical values?
 - Question (lceballos-stat6250): Can you do a PROC FREQ with multiple variables?
+- *Question* (kamirneni-stat6250): How does one create n-way tables for frequency analysis for more than 2 variables?